zimicjs/zimic/README.md

 > [!TIP]
 >
-> Similarly to [Declaring HTTP requests](#declaring-http-requests), you only need to include in the schema the
+> Similarly to [declaring HTTP requests](#declaring-http-requests), you only need to include in the schema the
 > properties you want to use in your mocks.
 Headers, search params, or body fields that are not used do not need to be
 > declared, keeping your type definitions clean and concise.

 > [!IMPORTANT]
 >
-> Also similarly to [Declaring HTTP requests](#declaring-http-requests), body types cannot be declared using the keyword
+> Also similarly to [declaring HTTP requests](#declaring-http-requests), body types cannot be declared using the keyword
 > `interface`, because interfaces do not have implicit index signatures as types do.
 Part of Zimic's JSON validation
 > relies on index signatures.
 To workaround this, you can declare bodies using `type`.
 As an extra step to make sure the
 > type is a valid JSON, you can use the utility type `JSONValue`.